neurobagel/documentation/docs/user_guide/cli.md

     To see all options for a CLI command, including short forms and optional parameters, refer to the [command's help](#viewing-help-for-a-command).

 ??? tip "When to use `-f`/`--overwrite`"
-    If you're only interested in the final JSONLD with all metadata added (i.e., after all relevant commands have been run), you can safely overwrite intermediate output files by specifying the same output file path each time.
+    If you're only interested in the final JSONLD with all metadata addedµ (i.e., after all relevant commands have been run), you can safely overwrite intermediate output files by specifying the same output file path each time.

 These steps have generated a graph-ready JSONLD file for Dataset1 (`Dataset1.jsonld`) that incorporates all the available subject data sources.
 The resulting JSONLD is ready to upload to a Neurobagel graph database.